Neve Dkalim 14-18.8.2005

 year old girl who took the whole thing very seriously.
 As

-our commander went in for negotiations, she kept telling
+our commander went in for negotiations, she kept telling the

-pigeons there, with some occasional swallows.
-The
+with some occasional swallows.
+The ubiquitous sparrows just

-ubiquitous sparrows just weren't there.
+weren't there.

 Three young outsiders accidently passed by us and it was

 decided to cease the opportunity and catch them.
-One of
+One of them

-his grief, but later it turned out he was really an outsider
+grief, but later it turned out he was really an outsider

 infiltrating the Gaza strip, like several thousands of